Applications are due at 11:59 p.m. Pacific Time on Oct. 15 to begin study spring or autumn quarter 2023.

 If you do not meet the minimum requirements above, you should not submit an application at this time.

-You must submit an official transcript from every school you have attended – including the University of Washington – even if credits from one school appear on the transcript of another.
-We do not accept unofficial transcripts.
+You must submit a transcript from every school you have attended – including the University of Washington – even if credits from one school appear on the transcript of another.
+We will accept official or unofficial transcripts.

 You will scan or take a high-resolution photo of each transcript, including the reverse side.